soccermatics/FourWays/course/source/lesson1/averagefriends.rst

 shorthand – mean exactly the same thing.

-We won’t use this mathematical notation now, but we will use it later when we look at Fisher’s maximum likelihood.
+We won’t use this mathematical notation now, but we will use it later when we look at :ref:`Fisher’s maximum likelihood <alikelyanswer>`.

 The median
 ----------